typography-interaction-2526/typography-interaction-2526.github.io/content/topic/html/index.md

 	The `style` attribute is used to add styles to an element, such as color, font, size, etc.

-	We’ll use CSS for this kind of thing, but know this is how it used to be done and it was brittle and terrible. <!-- .secondary -->
+	We’ll use CSS for this kind of thing, but know this is how it used to be done and it was brittle and terrible. <!-- .note -->

-- #### Source
+- **Source**

 	```html
 	<img src="example.jpg">